Orange-OpenSource/python-ngsild-client/README.md

 ### Build NGSI-LD entities

-The task of building a large NGSI-LD entity is tedious, error-prone and results in a significant amount of code.
+The task of building a large NGSI-LD compliant entity is tedious, error-prone and results in a significant amount of code.

 By providing primitives to add properties and metadata in respect with the ETSI specification **ngsildclient** allows to build and manipulate NGSI-LD compliant entities without effort.